Rights Assertions

 • MNO accesses millions in resources for health, education, housing, environment initiatives, governance, and broader capacity building that are earmarked for legitimate Indigenous groups.

-• MNO being treated as a historic, rights-bearing Indigenous Nation is damaging to real Nations who have rich histories, cultures, and land bases which their Ancestors have lived on since time immemorial because it waters down the credibility of those inherent rights.
-If everybody is Indigenous — nobody is Indigenous.
+• MNO being treated as a historic, rights-bearing Indigenous Nation is damaging to real Nations who have rich histories, cultures, and land bases which their ancestors have lived on since time immemorial because it waters down the credibility of those inherent rights.
+If everybody is Indigenous—nobody is Indigenous.

-• First Nations Ancestors are being appropriated by the MNO as Forebearers of their Verified Metis Family Lines and Metis Root Ancestors.
-Our people, particularly our women, never consented to having their identified transformed to form the basis of alleged historic Metis communities.
+• First Nations ancestors are being appropriated by the MNO as forebearers of their Verified Metis Family Lines and Metis Root Ancestors.
+Our people, particularly our women, never consented to having their identified transformed to form the basis of alleged historic Métis communities.
+These “Root Ancestors” identified as First Nations and their cultural and social identities should not be appropriated to serve the MNO interests.

-The Chiefs of Ontario have long opposed rights assertions made by the Métis Nation of Ontario in our Ancestral and Treaty territories.
+The Chiefs of Ontario have long opposed rights assertions made by the Métis Nation of Ontario in our ancestral and Treaty territories.

-In 2004, the Chiefs of Ontario and the Metis Nation of Ontario signed the COO-MNO Political Protocol.
+In 2004, the Chiefs of Ontario and the Métis Nation of Ontario signed the COO-MNO Political Protocol.
 The MNO often points to the 2004 COO-MNO Political Protocol to make the point that First Nations and Métis in Ontario used to “work in close collaboration and with mutual respect.”
-The reality is as soon as First Nations realized that the MNO was making false claims to Indigenous identity that were infringing on their rights and that those false claims are damaging to groups that have constitutional protections, they took steps to end that relationship.
+The reality is as soon as First Nations realized that the MNO was making false claims to Indigenous identity that were infringing on First Nations’ rights and that those false claims are damaging to groups that have valid constitutional protections, the Chiefs of Ontario took steps to end that relationship.

 In 2010, First Nation Leadership stated that “the MNO was using the Protocol in a manner not envisioned or intended when authorization was given to the Protocol.
 In particular, some Métis groups are asserting alleged rights that are in conflict with established First Nation Aboriginal and Treaty rights,” and ultimately recognized that “the protocol had not been effective in its stated purpose.”